-On January 4, 2021, Dr. Ronnie Hopkins was unanimously appointed by the Board of Trustees as the Interim President of Voorhees College, Denmark, South Carolina, USA.
+On July 9, 2021, Dr. Ronnie Hopkins was officially appointed by the Board of Trustees as the tenth president of Voorhees College, Denmark, South Carolina, USA.
 During his productive and progressive career in public and higher education for nearly three decades, Dr. Hopkins has served in a number of administrative and instructional positions which involve supervision of faculty, staff, students, budgeting, and strategic planning.
 Prior to serving as Interim President, Dr. Hopkins was appointed as the Provost and Vice President for Academic Affairs and Accreditation Liaison and a tenured Professor of English at Voorhees College.
 Formerly, he served as the Founding Dean of the Freshman Institute and Professor of English, Chair and Professor of English in the Department of English, Foreign Languages and Mass Communication, Dean of the School of Continuing Education, Graduate Studies and Lifelong Learning, and Founding Dean of the School of Honors at Benedict College in Columbia, South Carolina.
 Additionally, Dr. Hopkins served as Chair and Professor of English for the Department of English and Foreign Languages at Claflin University in Orangeburg, South Carolina, Vice President for Student Affairs at Allen University, Columbia, South Carolina.
 Dr. Hopkins actively serves as an On-Site Reaffirmation Committee Evaluator for the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Dr. Hopkins is a member in the Class of 2020 Executive Leadership Academy sponsored by the American Academic Leadership Institute for preparation of experienced college cabinet officers to become successful presidents and chancellors.
 He has authored over $40 million dollars in grant awards to advance higher education priorities.

 Dr. Hopkins earned the Doctor of Philosophy degree in English in 1994 and the Master of Arts degree in English in 1991 from Michigan State University respectively.
 Also, he has completed postdoctoral studies at the University of North Carolina at Chapel Hill (1995).
 His foundation in English studies came from North Carolina Central University where he earned the Bachelor of Arts degree in English with Secondary Teaching certification in 1986.
 Additionally, he has been conferred the Doctor of Humane Letters (LLD) Honoris Causa from Saint Monica University in Buea, Cameroon, Central West Africa in May 2016.